 On entry to the academy students are allocated a Tutor Group.
-Year group achievement is celebrated through rewards events every half term.
+Year group achievement is celebrated through rewards assemblies every term.
+During this attendance, achievement and points are collated, and successes rewarded.
 The system is designed in order to embed a sense of belonging and promote a collective responsibility for the year group's outcome.

 All members of staff have a reward stamp and they are encouraged to reward good progress, active engagement in lesson and meeting both the classroom and around-site expectations of Vale of York.
-Students who are due to receive a rewards stamp will be recorded on the teacher whiteboard during the lesson.
-At the end of the lesson the teacher will nominate a student to distribute stamps into student planners.
-The stamp will be collected by the student from the teacher distancing desk to enable socially distancing and then both the teacher and students awarding the stamps will sanitise their hands.